AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_device_transit_gateway_attachment.html.markdown

 # aviatrix_device_transit_gateway_attachment

-The **aviatrix_device_transit_gateway_attachment** resource allows the creation and management of a device and Aviatrix Transit Gateway attachment
+The **aviatrix_device_transit_gateway_attachment** resource allows the creation and management of a device and Aviatrix Transit Gateway attachment for use in CloudWAN.

 ~> **NOTE:** Before creating this attachment the device must have its WAN interface and IP configured via the `aviatrix_device_interface_config` resource.
 To avoid attempting to create the attachment before the interface and IP are configured use a `depends_on` meta-argument so that the `aviatrix_device_interface_config` resource is created before the attachment.